• Ukraine-focused oil and gas producer with rising production profile

 In Ukraine, the Group’s assets are located near to Poland and Romania in the prolific Carpathian basin and the opposite side to the zone of military confrontation with Russia.

-Cadogan has four licences and is the operator but has agreed to sell the Debeslavetska and Cheremkivsko-Strupkivska gas fields to local group Nadra Ukrayny.
+Cadogan has agreed to sell the Debeslavetska and Cheremkivsko-Strupkivska gas fields to local group Nadra Ukrayny.

 It also agreed to sell the Gazvydobuvannya legacy asset for US$2.8mln.